iamsaqibs/react-todo-app/README.md

   </a>
 </p>

-> This is simple todo-app created for practice using ReacrJS
+> This is simple todo-app created for practice using ReactJS

 ## Install